PHANTOM9009/GREED/setup.md

 # Steps to setup GREED OFFLINE in your computer:
+## Compile from Source code:
+Alert:This may be difficult for some people.
+### 1. Setup Visual Studio:
+Download Visual Studio from its offical website.
+Download C++ tools.

+### 2. Create a New Empty Project:
+Select a new Empty C++ console project.

+### 3. Setup SFML 2.5.1 and TGUI 1.0 libs in your visual stduio project
+Download SFML and TGUI package for Visual Studio, and include its libs in your project.

+### 4. Compile the servers
+Compile lobby_server.cpp and server_v3.cpp, You will get the exe of these servers if all goes well.

+### 5. Setup the Client
+To run your client, you need to first write your algorithm (you can also use the sample algorithm given in the repository), after you have a working algorithm include the libraries given in the repo, there is no need to include SFML and TGUI to compile your algorithm.

+### 6. Compile the display unit
+You will find the source code of the display unit in the display package, Compile this code using the same project specifications as you used to compile the server ensure that the compiled exe should be named client_v2_new.exe and should be put in the directory of your alogrithm.

+# Download the pre-compiled binaries from the website.

+You can download the game from [AI_PLAYGROUNDS](https://aiplaygrounds.in)
 ## 1. Setup Visual Studio:
 Download Visual Studio from its offical website.
 Download C++ tools.